Cauda Equina Syndrome (cont.)

 - Penetrating trauma (gunshot or stab wounds) can cause damage or compression of the cauda equina.

 - A rare complication of spinal manipulation is partial dislocation (subluxation) of the low back (lumbar spine) that can cause cauda equina syndrome.

-- Cauda equina syndrome results from a herniated lumbar
+- Cauda equina syndrome can result from a herniated lumbar disk.

 - Most cases of cauda equina syndrome caused by disk herniation involve large particles of disk material that have completely separated from the normal disk and compress the nerves (extruded disk herniations).
 In most cases, the disk material takes up at least one-third of the canal diameter.